-A popular Brand in the hiking boots world, Danner bring a tough offering to the table in the form of the Mountain Light Cascade Hiking Boots.
+A popular Brand in the hiking boots world, Danner brings a tough offering to the table in the form of the Mountain Light Cascade Hiking Boots.

-The sole is Vibram so again, you have good grip and traction for the trail.
-These boots are perfect all types of hiking and backpacking, 3 to 4 seasons of the year.
+The sole is Vibram so again; you have good grip and traction for the trail.
+These boots are perfect for all types of hiking and backpacking – 3 to 4 seasons of the year.

-Before moving on, it is worth pointing out that these boots are not cheap, probably the most expensive pair listed on this page.
-However, for a classic style Danner handcrafted in the US, they’re worth the investment 🙂
+Before moving on, it is worth pointing out that these boots are not cheap.
+They are probably the most expensive pair listed on this page.
+However, for a classic style Danner handcrafted in the US, they’re worth the investment.

 #10 Merrell Moab 2 Mid

-- Lightweight, flexible and versatile mean they’re excellent light trail hiking boots
+- Lightweight, flexible and versatile, so they’re excellent light trail hiking boots

 - Good entry level boot for someone new to hiking